 My viewpoint may be biased because Lightbend is primarily a remote working company.
 I find the productivity of the team is not diminished by working offsite.
 Because working from home allows employees to shift between personal and work contexts more seamlessly, they may be even more productive.
 Many leaders talk about supporting work-life balance.
 I think this is a bit misguided.
 We have one life, with many contexts.
 Embracing this understanding is to embrace the dynamism of life.
 Thankfully, we work at a place where we have flexibility in determining when—and where—work gets done.

-If you're a company looking to reap the benefits Lightbend have experienced, then please join us today!
+If you're a company looking to reap the benefits Lightbend have experienced, or a candidate looking for a great flexible role, please join us today!